hivesolutions/builds/readme.md

 (typically `/dev/sdb`) in order to do that use:

     DEV_NAME=/dev/sdb install.dev.sh

+Please be aware that `/dev/sdb` drive will be completely erased during this operation.

 To create an img file of an hard drive and then install it on a device use (experimental):